Pece17/LinuxServerManagement/README.md

 curl -fsSL https://download.docker.com/linux/debian/gpg | sudo apt-key add -
 ```

-Add Docker repository which contain the latest stable releases of Docker CE (Community Edition) - note that this command should be copied from the instructions of the website using the browser with ```bustergraafinen``` because it won't format right if copied from Windows
+Add Docker repository which contain the latest stable releases of Docker CE (Community Edition) - note that this command should be copied from the instructions of the website using the browser in ```bustergraafinen``` because it won't format right if copied from Windows

 ```
 sudo add-apt-repository \